pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

 To overcome the limitations imposed by the default unprivileged SCC, Tanzu Application Platform installs:

-- `SecurityContextConstraints/ootb-templates-kaniko-restricted-v2-with-anyuid` with enough extra privileges for Kaniko to operate.
+- `SecurityContextConstraints/ootb-templates-kaniko-restricted-v2-with-anyuid` with enough extra privileges for kaniko to operate.
 - `ClusterRole/ootb-templates-kaniko-restricted-v2-with-anyuid` to permit the use of SCC to any actor binding to that cluster role.

 Each developer namespace needs a role binding that binds the role to an actor: `ServiceAccount`.